treboc/treboc/README.md

-## Hey you.. ✌🏻
+## Welcome!

 ### About me 🍃
-I'm Marvin Lee, living in Germany.
+I'm Marvin, living in Germany.
 I'm working as an certified geriatric nurse for over 12 years now.
-Becoming a software developer was always my dream.
-Because I want this dream to become true, I'm working for it.
+Becoming a software developer was always my dream and I'm working on making the dream come true.

 - 🔩 I'm working on becoming an iOS dev,
 - 📚 I’m currently learning Swift, UIKit & SwiftUI,